Animal print

-Animal print is a clothing and fashion style in which the garment is made to resemble the pattern of the skin and fur, feathers or scales of animals such as a leopard, zebra, giraffe, tiger or cow.
+Animal print is a clothing and fashion style in which the garment is made to resemble the pattern of the skin and fur, feathers or scales of animals such as a jaguar, leopard, snow leopard, cheetah, zebra, giraffe, tiger or cow.
 Animal print is also used for room decoration, handbags and footwear and even some jewelry.
 A major difference between animal prints and fur clothing is that animal prints today very often use fake fur instead of animal coat.

 History

 Animal prints have long been a popular style for many reasons.
 For one, they are generally expensive and considered rather exotic; hence they are a symbol of wealth and status.
 Throughout history, kings and other high people have used animal print rugs and such as a sign of status just as mounted animals are kept as trophies.
 Animal print became popular for women in the United States in the late 1960s during the Bohemian movement.